-A little more: I am a multi-ethnic woman who is multi-faceted in her opinions and beliefs and always open for humble and stimulating discourse on how we can evolve into equity and unanimity.
-I believe in egalitarianism as a means to advance cultural competency to ensure a safe living and working environment for all people despite, privilege, race, class, sexual orientation age or gender.
+A little more: I am a multi-ethnic woman who is multi-faceted in her opinions and beliefs and always open for humble and stimulating discourse on how we can evolve into a more just and equitable society.
+I believe in egalitarianism as a means to advance cultural competency and to ensure a safe living and working environment for all people despite, privilege, race, class, sexual orientation, age, or gender.

 Associations and affiliations:

-All of the writing and commentary on my site is my own & in no way reflects the opinions and beliefs of any of my employers or affiliations
+The writing and commentary on my site is my own.
+It does not reflect the opinions and/or beliefs of my employers or affiliations.

 Follow me: @TheShanelleM